streamsets/control-agent-quickstart/k8s-eks/README.md

   - "Note" - This name is used to tag AWS Cloudformation stacks and ec2 instances.
 It is not directly used in the operation or managemenent of K8s itself.

+SDC_DOCKER_IMAGE - The Name of the Docker iamge to be used.
+  - Default is "streamsets/datacollector"

 SDC_DOCKER_TAG - The version of SDC to be deployed
   - Default is "latest"
   - If you want an older version, refer to Dockerhub to see the full list of allowed values.